 To calculate how many new shares will be issued, you multiply the number of shares outstanding (Step 1 above) by the percent (%) of the stock dividend.
 The % will be given in the problem statement.

 Step 3

-Determine the
+Determine the following:

 market price of the stock on the declaration date (the price the stock is selling for in the market)

 par value of the stock